Hunter-How/Support/FAQ.md

 ### 3. What is related favicon?
 Hunter will recommend similar favicons to your favicon query results.
 These favicon commonly hard to differentiate with eyes.
-This recommendation is base on the appearance of favicon you have searched, our algorithm will recommend you with more possible results
+This recommendation base on the appearance of favicon you have searched, our algorithm will base on your input favicon appearance to provide you with more possible results.

 # Domain Related